rsadsb/rsadsb.github.io/src/rasp-pi-display.md

 > systemctl restart gpsd
 ```
 ### dwm
-This is the simpliest X server display manager I can find, leaving our applications running nicely with
+This is the simplest X server display manager I can find, leaving our applications running nicely with
 the small ARM processor on board the raspberry pi.
 I also used a patch that adds an autostart script.

 ```shell